Capitalstance/capitalstance.github.io/_posts/2022-06-28-what-gives-money-its-value.md

 As people traded with one another over time, they experimented with different monetary goods and free-market forces favored money, which exhibits five critical properties:
 1. Divisibility
 The ease of accounting and transacting at various scales meaning the money has separable and recombinable units.
 2. Durability
 The ease of expressing value across time meaning money is resilient to physical deterioration.
 3. Recognizability
-The ease of identifying and authenticating the money by counterparties to a transaction meaning the money is universally verifiable.
+The ease of identifying and authenticating the money by counterparties to a transaction meaning the money is universally verifiable
 4. Portability
 The ease of securely expressing value across space meaning the money has a high value-to-weight ratio.
 5. Scarcity
 The resistance of money to supply manipulations and thus dilution across time meaning the money must be difficult to produce to successfully store value.

 ### The Historical Value of Money